200 Main St., Ste. 21 | Redwood City, CA 94063 | Off: (650) 288-3390 | Fax: (650) 568-0800

 Greg Agosti, Intero Real Estate, represents buyers, sellers, and lessors of commercial and residential properties.
 A master negotiator with extensive resources and experience, Greg can make any real estate project a success.

-A seasoned personal banker working 15 years in the Menlo-Atherton branch, Teo Hernandez provides engaged, individualized service to her customers.
+A personal banker in the San Carlos branch, with more than 15 years experience, Teo Hernandez provides engaged, individualized service to her customers.

 Robert Stafford expertly manages the complexity of the real estate entitlement process.